lukeshinn/Portfolio/README.md

 # Luke Shinn's Portfolio Website

 Hi!
-I'm Luke Shinn an Engineer at a global company called Hudl.
-I have experience with front end development.
+I'm Luke Shinn an Engineer at [Hudl](https://hudl.com).
+My recent experiences are in front end development.
 My career goals are to be a top full stack developer at a global company.
 Here's a small preview of something I'm capable of building.
 Thanks for visiting this page!

 ## Development